-Robert Gaines-Cooper, aged 80, was appointed as a Non-Executive Director in June 2015.
-He was reappointed as a Director at the Eighteenth AGM of the Company held in November 2016.
+Robert Gaines-Cooper, aged 81, was appointed as a Non-Executive Director in June 2015.
+He was re-appointed as a Director at the Eighteenth AGM of the Company held in November 2016.
 He serves as a member of the Remuneration and Strategy Committees.
 He was the Executive Chairman of LMA International N.V. from 2004 to 2010 and its Non-Executive Director from 2010 to 2012.
-He stepped down from his nonexecutive directorship of Orthofix International N.V. in 2006.
-He is currently Chairman of the Board of Directors of Venner Capital S.A. and a Director of Chelle Medical Limited.
+He stepped down from his non-executive directorship of Orthofix International N.V. in 2006.
+He is currently a Director and Chairman of the Board of Directors of Venner Capital S.A. and a Director of Chelle Medical Limited.
 Mr. Gaines-Cooper is a Fellow of the Royal Society of Medicine.
 He completed the Program for Management Development and participated in the Advanced Corporate Finance course at Harvard Business School in Boston.
 Mr. Gaines-Cooper holds a B.A. degree in Business Administration from Kensington University Glendale in California.